ShionMing/shiweiwu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I'm Shiwei Wu, a second-year Master student at the School of Artificial Intelligence at Sun Yat-sen University (SYSU), supervised by Prof. Zhenhui Peng.
+Hi, I'm Shiwei Wu, a second-year Master student at the School of Artificial Intelligence at Sun Yat-sen University (SYSU), supervised by [Prof. Zhenhui Peng](https://zhenhuipeng.com/).
 Currently my research focuses on **Creativity Support, Human-AI Collabration, Conversational Search, and Visualization**.
+Now, I am looking for co-authors and a PhD position.
+Please see my [CV]() for more details.